electrified/keycloak-ldap-playground/README.md

 Logging in with the users can be done at http://localhost:8080/realms/test/account

 When exporting the realm JSON, remember to tick include clients otherwise the above account app will break.
+(See https://github.com/keycloak/keycloak/discussions/12894)
 Also set "bindCredential" in the exported JSON as this is set to a dummy value.

 '''